juanpc2018/Amiga-Guide-4000-4000T/README.md

 there are different compilers for C, C++, Asembler & other languajes, </br>
 Amiga Assembler compiler, </br>
 Lattice C was advertized as a Cross-Compiler + Native Compiler </br>
-lattest Native version for Amiga was v5.x </br>
+latest Native version for Amiga was v5.x </br>
-some Developers used Faster machines like IBM System/xx mainframes "room size" MVS / Miniframes "refrigerator size" VMS, Unix, </br>
+some Developers used Faster machines like IBM System/xx mainframes "room size" MVS / Miniframes "refrigerator size" VMS, </br>
-maybe DEC PDP-11 & VAX-11, 8800 </br>
+DEC PDP-11 & VAX-11, VAX-8800 </br>
 to compile Amiga software, some machines were runing upto 300MHz while Amiga 1000 & 500 were 8MHz. </br>
 similar did Microsoft when designing DOS & Windows with Emulated / Virtualized x86 </br>
 using faster machines "Server" to compile software for Consumer / Home / Office machines, </br>